-There are several windows for both SQE1 and SQE2, each with different deadlines and results days.
+There are several windows for both SQE1 and SQE2, each with different deadlines and results days, as determined by the Solicitors Regulation Authority (SRA).
+The exams are the same for law graduates and non-law graduates.

-The SRA requires that you take FLK1 and FKL2 in the same assessment window – each window is detailed below.
+The SRA requires that you take the Functioning Legal Knowledge exams (FLK1 and FKL2) in the same assessment window.
+Each window is detailed below.

 Assessment results date: 5 October 2022